designer-edu/designer/_sources/students/quickstart.rst.txt

     from designer import *

-    hello = text('blue', "Hello World!", 40, 0, 0)
+    hello = text("Hello World!", 'blue', 40)
     draw(hello)

 The function, ``text``, creates and returns a text DesignerObject.

-* The first argument, "blue", is the color the text will be.
-* The next argument, "Hello World!", is the text to add to the window.
+* The first argument, "Hello World!", is the text to add to the window.
-* The next argument, "40", is the size of the text's font.
+* The next argument, "blue", is the color the text will be.
-* The final two arguments, "0, 0", are the left (0), top (0), corner of the text.
+* The last argument, "40", is the size of the text's font.

 .. image:: images/hello_world.png
    :width: 700